 All visitors are required to report to the office, sign-in and pick up a visitor's pass.
+Early pick-up is not permitted less than 35 minutes before dismissal.
 Board Policy KK-R

 VOLUNTEERS IN EDUCATION

 Parents and other interested adults are welcome to take part in helping our children.
 If you would like to participate in this program, please call your child's school.